SHSharkar/Stremio-Real-Debrid-Addon/README.md

 ## Description

 This Stremio addon allows you to stream your Real Debrid files directly in Stremio.
-Access your Real Debrid torrents and downloads seamlessly within the Stremio interface.
+It provides access to torrents and downloads from your Real Debrid account, pulls extended metadata from TMDb or OMDb, and offers multi-lingual support for a richer viewing experience.
+The addon is designed to be performant, with caching mechanisms in place for quicker repeated lookups.

 ## Features

-- **Stream Real Debrid Torrents and Downloads**: Access and stream your Real Debrid torrents and downloads directly within Stremio.
+- **Stream Real Debrid Torrents and Downloads**
-- **Support for Movies and Series**: The addon supports both movies and TV series.
+  Access your Real Debrid torrents and downloads directly within Stremio for both movies and TV series.

-- **Metadata Fetching**: Fetches metadata from TMDb and OMDb for enriched content information.
-- **Easy Configuration**: Configure the addon easily through a web interface.
+- **Extended Metadata Integration**
+  Retrieve additional content details from TMDb or OMDb.
+If you provide both API keys, the system can attempt multiple lookups to find the most comprehensive metadata.

+- **Multi-Lingual Support**
+  Configure language preferences for a localized experience where metadata (title, overview, etc.) can be fetched in supported languages.

+- **Enhanced Caching**
+  Common metadata and API results are cached to improve performance for repeated lookups.

+- **API Key Security**
+  Environment variables are used for Real Debrid, TMDb, and OMDb API keys.
+No user data is stored on the server, and keys can be passed securely via environment settings.

+- **Easy Configuration**
+  The `/configure` page offers a straightforward interface to enter or update API keys.

-- **Tailwind CSS Styling**: The addon interface is styled using Tailwind CSS.
+- **Tailwind CSS Styling**
+  The addon’s interface is styled using Tailwind CSS, allowing for quick design changes and consistent layouts.

-- **Customizable**: You can host the addon locally or use the hosted version.
+- **Docker and CI/CD Ready**
+  Dockerfile and Docker Compose configurations are available for stable local or production deployments.
+These can be integrated into continuous integration pipelines for automated builds.

-- **Nginx Proxy Support**: Instructions provided for setting up the addon behind an Nginx proxy.
+- **Nginx Proxy Support**
+  Detailed instructions are provided for running the addon behind an Nginx proxy.

 ## Installation

 ### Production Deployment

-You can use the addon right away without installing it locally.
-Use the following production domain hosted by us:
+A public instance is available at the following URL:

 [https://stremio-real-debrid-addon.devwz.com](https://stremio-real-debrid-addon.devwz.com)

-Visit the above link and follow the instructions to configure and install the addon in Stremio.
+Visit this link, configure your API keys, and install the addon in Stremio as instructed on the page.

 ### Local Deployment

-You are welcome to host the addon locally.

 #### Prerequisites